ministryofjustice/hmpps-probation-headless-bi-poc/README.md

 ## Running the application locally

-The application comes with a `dev` spring profile that includes default settings for running locally.
-This is not necessary when deploying to kubernetes as these values are included in the helm configuration templates - e.g. `values-dev.yaml`.
+The application comes with a default spring profile that includes default settings for running locally.
+This is not necessary when deploying to kubernetes as these values are included in the helm configuration templates - e.g. `application.yml`.

 There is also a `docker-compose.yml` that can be used to run a local instance of the template in docker and also an instance of HMPPS Auth (required if your service calls out to other services using a token).

+HMPPS Auth is disabled for the POC for now.
+In future we will add it.

 ```bash
 docker compose pull && docker compose up